HaoSungogogo/Leetcode/thinking.md

 Using BFS and Topological Sort -> the vertex could be traverse in order if it does not have circle Maintain an indegree array, when the indegree of vertex decreases to 0, add it

+Only dereference can retain value in the recursion.